 2010 - Institute of Microelectronics, Agency for Science, Technology and Research (A*STAR), Singapore, Intern

-Kean Lee is an aerospace engineer-scientist by training.
-After completing a PhD at the National University of Singapore, he worked for the multinational aerospace company Airbus in the area of computational fluid dynamics, developing advanced technologies for laminar-turbulent transition control, including a collaboration with the joint European Union-Russia BUTERFLI project.
-He recently made a career pivot towards data science and machine learning, leading development of the computational models at Abertay University that allow optimisation and predictive analytics of cancer patient service provision in light of future scenarios.
+I am an aerospace engineer-scientist by training.
+After completing a PhD at the National University of Singapore, I worked for the multinational aerospace company Airbus in the area of computational fluid dynamics, developing advanced technologies for laminar-turbulent transition control, including a collaboration with the joint European Union-Russia BUTERFLI project.
+I recently made a career pivot towards data science and machine learning, leading development of the computational models at Abertay University that allow optimisation and predictive analytics of cancer patient service provision in light of future scenarios.
 This digital tool development is a partnership with Macmillan Cancer Support and the Digital Health and Care Institute, who facilitate a co-design process in dialogue with the cancer community in the United Kingdom.
 In terms of teaching qualifications, I have a postgraduate certificate in academic practice (PGCAP) and I am a Fellow of the Higher Education Academy (FHEA).

 GRS 501 Research Methods - Equipping postgraduate students with the skills in research methods and statistics needed to conduct original investigations in new fields.